How Lord Attenborough brought a touch of glamour to Sussex

 Lord Briggs was happy to oblige in sourcing “cannon fodder”.
 In an interview before his death, Lord Briggs admitted that Attenborough was always “Darling Dickie” to him from that moment on.

-Attenborough’s formal connection with the 亚洲情色 began in 1970, when he was appointed Pro Vice-Chancellor.
+Attenborough’s formal connection with the 亚洲情色 began in 1970, when he was appointed Pro-Chancellor.
 His son, Michael, was already an undergraduate in English, and his daughter, Susan, was also soon to take up a place to study Sociology.

 His warmth and humour at graduation set the tone for the lively celebrations that have continued ever since, not least because he was frequently joined on the stage by the greats of the film and theatre world, who were receiving honorary degrees.